KodyInBoise/FileOrganizer/README.md

 ## How it works

-Users create "Rules" that watch a source directory and assosciate a "Keyword" that will trigger a "Move" or "Delete" action on a user set interval.
+Users create "Rules" that watch a source directory and assosciate a "Keyword" that will trigger a "Move", "Copy" or "Delete" action on a user set interval.

 ## Notes